 There are always certain travel accessories I pack for every trip.
 The items below are usually stored in my personal item on a flight and I also use several of them as daily essentials inside my sightseeing bag.

 In my backpack, I always have my international travel adapter, and it came in handy for this trip so I could use it in England, France, Switzerland, and Italy.
 This is a great device, because you can use it anywhere!

-The Compass Rose travel adapter is particularly awesome because it has two USB plugs, so I can charge three items at once.
-Plus, it’s red so you don’t have to worry about forgetting it in your hotel or Airbnb.
+This travel adapter is particularly awesome because it has two USB plugs, so I can charge three items at once.
+Plus, it’s black so you don’t have to worry about forgetting it in your hotel or Airbnb.
 A travel adapter is an absolute necessity for a trip to Europe!